sozalpasan1/scoobydoogame/Design.md

 ### **Functionality**

 * **Core Features**
-  * “Eating” a snack basically means that you run on top of the floating snack and then the timer resets.
+  * “Eating” a snack basically means that you run on top of the floating snack and then the timer resets. `Do you get any bonuses beyond the timer resetting from snacks?`

 !["image"](https://github.com/MiloMessinger/Sean-scoobydoogame/blob/main/image6.png?raw=true)